 But manual labor isn’t the only way to get your kids excited about personal finance.
-You could dress those money lessons up with a ribbon and bow — or put them in a stocking this Christmas.
+You could dress up those money lessons with a ribbon and bow — or put them in a stocking this Christmas.

-1. Choosing stocks
+1. Give them stocks

 - Your kid loves video games?
 Nintendo (NTDOY) is a publicly traded company.

 - A sports fan?
 Look into Nike (NKE).

 - Love Disney movies?
 Give the gift of Walt Disney (DIS) stock.

 - Have an army of Barbies in your house?
 Think about Mattel (MAT).